haiyoucuv/oneforall/README.md

 ## Why use this?

-After making countless indie games, dozens made in html5 webgl, I like to have in a game frame-work:
+After making countless indie games, dozens made in html5 webgl, I like to have in such:
 1. efficient and mobile friendly drawing ✔️ (pixi)
-2. lifecycle management - expained below ✔️ (rxjs)
+2. lifecycle management - expained below ✔️
 3. efficient collision detection or physics ✔️ (check2d)

 ## Lifecycle management